TeknikhogskolanGothenburg/webserver-group-1/DocsSrc/articles/WebserverArchitecture.md

 "Content", leaving only e.g. \\anotherpage.htm , and then Replacing the "\\" to a "/", leaving "/anotherpage.htm".
 This will be our Key.
 The Value is its Root-value.

-When someone sends a request we create an object and adds five things to it:
+When someone sends a request we create an object and adds five things to it and convert it to a Byte array:
 1. A StatusCode.
 200 for correct web-addresses and 404 for incorrect.
 It is set by looping through our Dictionary for comparison to the request.
 2. A method is called to set the URL to the correct address.
 If it arrives empty = ((localhost:8080)/) it is set to its startpage
 ((localhost:8080)/index.html).
 If it is a subfolder, we add its "child" to it, since there was only one (../subfolder/index.html).
 For every match with the Dictionary, the address stays the same.
-We use this output to compare Keys with our Dictionary.
-Its Value is returned and saved in a Byte-array.
+We use this output to compare Keys with our Dictionary and its Value is returned.
 3. Taking the same output(Key) as above and send it into the MimeMapping.GetMimeMapping Method, to receive the ContentType.
 4. Setting an expiring-date with the header-property one year from now.
 5. Adding a Cookie to the CookieCollection and returning the name and Counter-value to the object.